Neha/genAI-for-beginners/notes/5-prompt-engineering.md

 2. Few shot: Where user will share more context and also do supervised training.

-eg: I/p

-o/p

-### takeaways
+### Takeaways

-One can re-train the LLMs by wokring with prompts too.
+One can re-train the LLMs by wokring with prompts.
+This is a cheap and easier way.
+Keep feeding the more data, and context and you will see a huge, and positive improvements.

 PS: prompts are crucial for any GenAI app.
-These will also decide the cost of the app too.
+Prompts will also decide the cost of the app too.